Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: AGMCTS Algorithm Details

 \subsection{Thresholds For Adding/Deleting State Nodes}

 To save computational overhead, we would like to ensure that we have relevant samples after several action updates.
-As a relevance heuristic, we delete child state $s^{\prime}$ from $C(s,a)$ if $\omega_{a}(s^{\prime})<T_{\omega}^{del}$ after \textit{action update}.
-Additionally, if $\omega_{a}(s^{\prime})<T_{\omega}^{add}$ for all $s^{\prime}\in C(s,a)$, we force to sample a new posterior node, overriding the progressive widening limitation.
-This ensures that we do not waste computational resources on states with low contribution to the estimator $\hat{Q}(s,a)$.
+After \textit{action update} to action $a$, we delete child state $s^{\prime,i}$ from $\mathcal{S}_{sa}$ if its importance ratio satisfies $\rho_{a}^{i}(s^{\prime,i})<T_{\rho}^{del}$.
+Additionally, if $\rho_{a}^{i}(s^{\prime,i})<T_{\rho}^{add}$ for all $s^{\prime,i}\in \mathcal{S}_{sa}$, we force sampling a new posterior node, overriding the progressive widening limitation.
+The deletion threshold avoids spending computation on states with low contribution to $\tilde{Q}(s,a)$, while the addition threshold ensures that at least one relevant sample is available after an action update.